Speech Writing Guide

 And here’s when you pour in all the ideas that you have.

 One speech writing technique is that in an organized manner, the ideas and the supporting material needs to be delivered at this point.
 Depending on the nature of the speech that you are giving, this part will vary.
 Another speech writing example is that if it’s a business speech or an inspirational one, you cannot afford to ramble as the audience will lose interest.
 Do not go overboard with the information and facts and stats.
 Keep it balanced.
-Choose five to six main points and present in a way you think will be able to grasp the attention.
+Choose five to six main points and present them in a way you think will be able to grasp the attention.
 The build-up needs to be clear.
 Before moving to another point, make sure you perfectly explain the first one.

 You also need to ensure that the speech you are giving is memorable.
 Now how can you do that?
 By telling stories.
 Add personal or professional stories in the speech you are giving and give your own thoughts and anecdotes.
-The speech writing technique here is that we are good at remembering the stories, and therefore, these would uplift the delivery of your speech.
+The speech writing here is that we are good at remembering the stories, and therefore, these would uplift the delivery of your speech.

 When it comes to giving a speech, you want the audience to remember it.
 A good speech writing tip is to give a takeaway at the end of the speech.
 Now that you have illustrated the story give your thoughts about it.
 Make the audience wonder what you just told them.

-Now that we have covered everything, it’s time for you to get on your thinking cap on and start working on that speech!
+Now that we have covered everything, it’s time for you to get on your thinking cap and start working on that speech!

 Vitalii Anufriiev is a co-founder and marketing professional at WritingMetier.
 His areas of interest include digital marketing, brand strategy, and the use of social media for business growth.